A Critic's Meta-Review: 4/5

 Review

 The Gods of Mars showcases Burroughs’ talents as a writer.
-His imagination, colorful descriptions, and sense of adventure are a delight to read.
-Burroughs’ use of complex prose and vocabulary are surprisingly sophisticated for pulp fiction.
-Race is a major theme, as the novel takes place in a world with clear territorial divisions between the White, Yellow, Black, Red and Green skinned races.
+His imagination, colorful descriptions, and sense of adventure are delightful to read.
+Burroughs’ complex prose and vocabulary are surprisingly sophisticated for pulp fiction.
+Race is a significant theme, as the novel takes place in a world with clear territorial divisions between the White, Yellow, Black, Red, and Green skinned races.
 Burroughs' concept of race, as depicted in the series, is more like a division between species than between different ethnicities.
-The novel also features a number of incidents of religious deception, or the use of superstition by those in power to control and manipulate others.
-This theme was introduced in A Princess of Mars, but is central to The Gods of Mars.
-The book describes deceitful priests in a theocratic nation that appear to manipulate a temple idol with the intention of controlling their followers.
+The novel also features several incidents of religious deception or superstition by those in power to control and manipulate others.
+This theme was introduced in A Princess of Mars but is central to The Gods of Mars.
+The book describes deceitful priests in a theocratic nation who appear to manipulate a temple idol to control their followers.
 Burroughs continued the use of this theme in his Tarzan novels.
-While he shouldn’t be considered anti-religious he was concerned by the abuse and exploitation of religious beliefs, and saw this as a common feature of organized religion.
+While he shouldn’t be considered anti-religious, he was concerned by the abuse and exploitation of religious beliefs and saw this as a standard feature of organized religion.

 Overview